cakephp/docs/README.md

 Contributing translations requires that you make a new directory using the two letter name for your language.
-As content is translated, directories mirroring the english content should be created with localized content.
+As content is translated, directories mirroring the English content should be created with localized content.

 Making Search Work Locally
 --------------------------